litentry/litentry-graph/chain-listener/README.md

 _The nft-indexer application is currently using it - and specifies it as a dependency in the package.json file._

+If you want to make changes to this package whilst running it in the `nft-indexer` run `yarn watch` to automatically build the JS when you make those changes.

 ## Overview

 `src/index.ts`